Statistical Inference of Optimal Allocations I: Regularities and their Implications: Literature

-The optimal allocation problem has also been discussed under a plethora of different but closely related settings.
-Examples include asymptotically minimax optimal decision under the limits of experiments framework \citep{hirano2009asymptotics}, optimal decision under minimax regret \citep{stoye2009minimax, tetenov2012statistical, ben2024policy}, uniform confidence interval \citep{armstrong2023inference}, allocation with spillover effects \citep{kitagawa2023individualized, kitagawa2023should} and binary constrained optimal allocation \citep{bhattacharya2012inferring, luedtke2016optimal}.
-Our general functional Hadamard derivative results in subsection \ref{constrained and roc} are applicable for solving the last problem above.
-This problem is also closely relevant to the receiver operating characteristic (ROC) curve widely used in biostatistics and computer science.
-A previous literature that has studied the inference of the ROC curves, including \cite{hsieh1996nonparametric}, \cite{lloyd1998using}, \cite{li1999semiparametric}, \cite{hall2004nonparametric} and \cite{bertail2008bootstrapping}, did not account for the estimation error in the sample propensity score.
-An exception is \cite{luckett2021receiver}, where the authors derive the uniform asymptotic results for estimated ROC curve when the classification is done by a support vector machine (SVM).
-Unlike the studies above, we derive the asymptotic properties of the ROC curves obtained by plugging-in the propensity score estimators, which is consistent with the usage of predictive classifiers in various disciplines.
+Closely related is the receiver operating characteristic (ROC) curve widely used in binary classification.
+In the economics and finance literature, the plug-in ROC curves are used for example in \cite{berge2011evaluating}, \cite{vallee2019marketplace}, \cite{sadhwani2021deep}, \cite{feng2025statisticalMS} to evaluate prediction and decision making performance.
+A previous literature studying the inference of the ROC curves, including \cite{hsieh1996nonparametric}, \cite{lloyd1998using}, \cite{li1999semiparametric}, \cite{hall2004nonparametric} and \cite{bertail2008bootstrapping}, did not account for the sampling error in the estimated propensity score.
+An exception is \cite{luckett2021receiver} which derives uniform asymptotics for the estimated ROC curve using a support vector machine (SVM) classifier.
+Unlike previous studies, we derive the asymptotic properties of the ROC curves obtained by plugging-in the propensity score estimators, which is consistent with the prevalent empirical usage of predictive classifiers.